Brothers Forever: The Making of Paul Walker and Vin Diesel's Fast Friendship - E! Online

 "Naturally, one gets filled with emotion, purpose and ultimately gratitude.
 Eternal brotherhood is a blessing beyond words.
 Hope to make you proud...
 All love, Always."

-Meadow Walker, who was 15 when her dad died, has remained close with Diesel's whole family, including his daughters, Hania, 13, and Pauline, 6, and son Vincent, 11 (who makes his movie debut in F9, playing young Dom).
+Meadow, who was 15 when her dad died, has remained close with Diesel's whole family, including his daughters, Hania, 13, and Pauline, 6, and son Vincent, 11 (who made his movie debut in F9, playing young Dom).

 Asked about a photo Meadow had shared of them together May 29, captioned "family <3," Diesel told ET that he had actually just been on the phone with Meadow before sitting down for the interview.